-As retailers around the country prepare for a busy holiday season, it’s easy to get a bit overwhelmed.
+As retailers around the country prepare for a busy Christmas shopping season, it’s easy to get a bit overwhelmed.
 But Australian shoppers are projected to spend more than $48 billion in retail stores over the Christmas trading period, so it’s important to be prepared.

-Thankfully, you’re not in it alone.
 We asked five successful Square sellers to share their advice on how to best get ready for the holiday season.
 Read on for their tips below.

 “Make sure you have a solid plan in place for the Christmas sales season.
 For us, it’s making sure we are prepared for the spike in sales and have systems in place across all aspects of the business.
 As Winston Churchill once said, ‘Fail to plan, plan to fail.’”